 - 4.1 In December 2022, the government issued the Levelling Up and Regeneration Bill: reforms to national planning policy.
 The Bill is now at the report stage at the House of Lords before the third reading, after which it will undergo the stages of the Consideration of amendments and Royal Assent.
 It is expected to become law sometime in 2023.
 The Bill is huge and has undergone many changes since was first published.
 There will be a number of implications for PDM including changes to reflect the role of National Development Management Policies in decision-making, the introduction of Environmental Outcome Reports for assessing relevant development proposals, the importance of digital methods of community engagement, and to place greater emphasis on planning enforcement, with increased weight against intentional unauthorised development.
 Also referred to is the request for 'beauty' in developments, protecting the environment and tackling climate change.
 The Council is producing a Supplementary Planning Document on climate change which will have additional implications for planning applications. - 4.2 The Environment Act 2021 introduced Biodiversity Net Gain for many planning applications.
 This will apply from November 2023 most major proposals and to small sites from April 2024.
 However, the technical details of how this will operate for LPAs is still awaited.
 Members will be updated on this in a separate training session once the details have been published. - 4.3 Nevertheless, the Government's focus on the importance of housing delivery and growth remains.
-On a local scale, the Council's Housing Delivery Test

-Action Plan was updated in 2021.
-Details of the Council's Housing Delivery Test (HDT) is set out in table 8 below:
+On a local scale, the Council's Housing Delivery Test Action Plan was updated in 2021.
+Spelthorne was required to produce the plan due to a consistent under delivery of housing when assessed against identified needs.
+The Action Plan was the Council's response to the challenge set out in the NPPF to significantly boost the supply of homes.